 Folk music has played, and continues to play, a positive part in the lives of ordinary people.
 Folk music, often very simply played or sung, has helped people to bear hardship or loss, to toil at work, express the need for and provoke social or political change, celebrate success, record history etc.

-Click here to view more pictures, and see a list of our recent repertoire.
 Click here to listen to a song written by our Ken, our group leader, or see the folk song on YouTube

 Think you might be interested in joining this group?